-Vietnam was one of the countries that I wanted to visit for a variety of reasons.
+Vietnam is fairly safe for tourists but Vietnam has its own customs and little quirks.
 There are the little things in Vietnam that take time to it used to, such as crossing the road and buying train tickets that can be helpful to know before you go.

 - Which City Has Best Nightlife in Vietnam?

 - How Much Does Beer Cost in Vietnam?